eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ## Audit trail logging

-DataPlatform is able to log the access of each user to named graphs in form of an audit trail log under the logger name audit.
+DataPlatform is able to log the access of each user to named graphs in the form of an audit trail log under the logger name audit.

 ```yaml
 auditTrail: